-In connection with the closing, we and the Operating Partnership entered into a Registration Rights Agreement with the initial purchasers.
-Under the Registration Rights Agreement, we and the Operating Partnership have agreed, for the benefit of the holders of the notes, to register the resale of the Common Stock, if any, issued upon exchange of the notes on a shelf registration statement filed with the Securities and Exchange Commission.
-We and the Operating Partnership may be required to pay liquidated damages of up to 0.50% per annum of additional interest to the holders of the notes if we and the Operating Partnership fail to meet certain deadlines or take certain actions relating to the registration of our common stock issuable upon exchange of the notes.
-Neither us nor the Operating Partnership will be required to pay liquidated damages with respect to any note after it has been exchanged.
-Additionally, pursuant to Supplemental Indenture No. 7, to the extent that any shares of our common stock issued upon exchange of the notes are not covered by a resale registration statement that is effective on the date of the exchange and certain other conditions have been met, we must deliver 0.03 additional shares of our common stock upon exchange of the notes for each of such shares.
+In connection with the closing, we and Boston Properties, Inc. entered into a Registration Rights Agreement with the initial purchasers.
+Under the Registration Rights Agreement, we and Boston Properties, Inc. have agreed, for the benefit of the holders of the notes, to register the resale of the Boston Properties, Inc.'s common stock, if any, issued upon exchange of the notes on a shelf registration statement filed with the Securities and Exchange Commission.
+We and Boston Properties, Inc. may be required to pay liquidated damages of up to 0.50% per annum of additional interest to the holders of the notes if we and Boston Properties, Inc. fail to meet certain deadlines or take certain actions relating to the registration of Boston Properties, Inc.'s common stock issuable upon exchange of the notes.
+Neither we nor Boston Properties, Inc. will be required to pay liquidated damages with respect to any note after it has been exchanged.
+Additionally, pursuant to Supplemental Indenture No. 7, to the extent that any shares of Boston Properties, Inc.'s common stock issued upon exchange of the exchange and certain other conditions have been met, we must deliver 0.03 additional shares of Boston Properties, Inc.'s common stock upon exchange of the notes for each of such shares.

-In connection with the sale of the notes, we and the Operating Partnership also entered into capped call transactions (together, the "Capped Call Transaction") with affiliates of certain of the initial purchasers (Bank of America, N.A., Deutsche Bank AG, JPMorgan and Morgan Stanley) (the "Option Counterparties").
-Pursuant to the Capped Call Transaction, the Operating Partnership will have the right to cause the Option Counterparties to deliver shares of our common stock to the Operating Partnership upon exchange of the notes if the value per share of our common stock, as measured under the terms of the Capped Call Transaction, at the time of settlement exceeds an initial strike price of approximately \$117.58 per share, subject to certain adjustments similar to those contained in the notes.
-The Capped Call Transaction is intended to reduce the potential dilution upon future exchange of the notes in the event that the market value per share of our common stock, as measured under the terms of the Capped Call Transaction, at the time of settlement is greater than the strike price of the Capped Call Transaction.
-If the market value per share of our common stock, as measured under the terms of the Capped Call Transaction, at the time of settlement exceeds the cap price of the Capped Call Transaction (which is initially equal to approximately \$137.17 per share), the dilution mitigation will be limited and there would be dilution to the extent that the market value per share of our common stock exceeds the cap price.
-The Capped Call Transaction is expected to have the effect of increasing the effective exchange price to the Operating Partnership of the notes to the cap price of the Capped Call Transaction, which represents an initial effective premium of approximately 40% over the closing price of our common stock on the New York Stock Exchange on August 13, 2008 of \$97.98 per share.
-The Capped Call Transaction comprises separate contracts entered into by us and the Operating Partnership and with the Option Counterparties and is not part of the terms of the notes and will not affect the holders' rights under the notes.
-The net cost of the Capped Call Transaction was approximately \$44.4 million, which was recorded as a reduction to stockholders' equity.
+In connection with the sale of the notes, we and Boston Properties, Inc. also entered into capped call transactions (together, the "Capped Call Transaction") with affiliates of certain of the initial purchasers (Bank of America, N.A., Deutsche Bank AG, JPMorgan and Morgan Stanley) (the "Option Counterparties").
+Pursuant to the Capped Call Transaction, we will have the right to cause the Option Counterparties to deliver shares of Boston Properties, Inc.'s common stock to us upon exchange of the notes if the value per share of Boston Properties, Inc.'s common stock, as measured under the terms of the Capped Call Transaction, at the time of settlement exceeds an initial strike price of approximately \$117.58 per share, subject to certain adjustments similar to those contained in the notes.
+The Capped Call Transaction is intended to reduce the potential dilution upon future exchange of the notes in the event that the market value per share of Boston Properties, Inc.'s common stock, as measured under the terms of the Capped Call Transaction.
+If the market value per share of Boston Properties, Inc.'s common stock, as measured under the terms of the Capped Call Transaction.
+If the market value per share of Boston Properties, Inc.'s common stock, as measured under the terms of the Capped Call Transaction, at the time of settlement is greater than the strike price of the Capped Call Transaction.
+If the market value per share of Boston Properties, Inc.'s common stock, as measured under the terms of the Capped Call Transaction (which is initially equal to approximately \$137.17 per share), the dilution mitigation will be limited and there would be dilution to the extent that the market value per share of Boston Properties, Inc.'s common stock exceeds the cap price.
+The Capped Call Transaction is expected to have the effect of increasing the effective exchange price to us of the notes to the cap price of the Capped Call Transaction, which represents an initial effective premium of approximately 40% over the closing price of